| Title: | Matrix Completion via Iterative Soft-Thresholded SVD |

 This function computes a transformation

-to transform the matrix .
-It uses an iterative algorithm based
+matrix .
+It uses an iterative algorithm based on

-on "method-of-moments".
-At each step, all but one of the parameter
+"method-of-moments".
+At each step, all but one of the parameter vectors is

-vectors is fixed, and the remaining vector is computed to solve the
+fixed, and the remaining vector is computed to solve the required

-required condition.
-Although in genereal this is not guaranteed to
+condition.
+Although in genereal this is not guaranteed to converge, it

-it mostly does, and quite rapidly.
-When there are convergence
+mostly does, and quite rapidly.
+When there are convergence problems, remove

-problems, remove some of the required constraints.
-When any of the
+some of the required constraints.
+When any of the row/column centers or

 biScale:row |